-The policy statement uses the term "content ALDs" to distinguish the content-specific statements for a given assessment from the general policy definitions that apply to all NAEP assessments.
-"Content ALDs" is not a common term in achievement level setting more broadly.
-It is an umbrella term for several different types of ALDs, described below.
+The policy statement uses the term "content ALDs" to distinguish the content-specific descriptions of performance captured by an achievement level for a given assessment from the general policy definitions that apply to all NAEP assessments.
+"Content ALDs" is an umbrella term for several different types of ALDs, described below.

-Policy defin itions The policy defines three NAEP achievement levels: NAEP Basic, NAEP Proficient, and NAEP Advanced .
+Policy definitions The policy defines three NAEP achievement levels: NAEP Basic, NAEP Proficient, and NAEP Advanced .
 These policy definitions apply to all main NAEP assessments.
-Content ALDs ALDs in Framework (for item development and achievement level setting) Under the revised policy and procedures for framework development, the framework committee may develop content ALDs both by content area (to inform item development) and overall (for use in the achievement level setting activities).
-The Framework Development Panel may determine than one set of ALDs can serve both of these purposes.
+Content ALDs ALDs in Framework (for item development and achievement level setting) Under the revised policy and procedures for framework development, the framework development panel may develop multiple sets of Content ALDs for the purposes of informing item development and for use in the achievement level setting activities.
+The Framework Development Panel might also determine that one set of ALDs can serve both of these purposes.
 These ALDs will continue to be written in terms of what students should know and be able to do.
-If there is a specific need to revise the overall ALDs in advance of an achievement level setting, then a separate activity will be undertaken to do so, but this is not intended to be necessary in most cases.
-ALDS Threshold/ Borderline ALDs (if applicable) If descriptions of performance right at the cut scores are needed for the standard setting methodology (e.g., Bookmark), then threshold (or borderline) ALDs will be developed by ALS panelists.
-Panelists are typically told that the threshold ALDs are for their own use only and will not be reported with the NAEP results.
+If there is a specific need to revise the Content ALDs in advance of an achievement level setting, then a separate activity will be undertaken to do so, but this is not intended to be necessary in most cases.
+Threshold/ Borderline ALDs (if applicable) If descriptions of performance right at the cut scores are needed for setting achievement levels (e.g., if a Bookmark or similar procedure is used), then threshold (or borderline) ALDs will be developed by ALS panelists.
+Threshold ALDs are for the panelists' own use and are not reported with the NAEP results.
 The rationale for having the ALS panelists create threshold ALDs rather than providing them at the beginning of the process is that it is an important task to help ALS panelists fully internalize the ALDs.
-The transient nature of the threshold ALDs is intended to prevent panelists from spending undue amounts of time on minor edits and wordsmithing.
-Reporting ALDs The policy calls for conducting a study following the first operational administration of an assessment (and again every 3 administrations or 10 years, whichever comes later) to revise the content ALDs for the purpose of reporting, using empirical data of student performance.
-The reporting ALDs will be written in terms of what students do know and can do.
+Because the creation of threshold ALDs is an instrumental activity that occurs as part of the achievement levels setting process, panelists are typically discouraged from spending inordinate amounts of time on their development or focusing on minor edits and wordsmithing.
+Reporting ALDs Reporting ALDs are developed following the first operational administration of an assessment and express the empirical findings as to what students have demonstrated they know or can do at each achievement level.
+The policy calls for conducting a study to derive the Reporting ALDs following the first operational administration of an assessment (and again every 3 administrations or 10 years, whichever comes later)

-- b) Cut scores mark the minimum threshold score, the lower bound, for each achievement level.
-Performance within a given achievement level begins at the cut score for that level and ends just below the cut score for the successive achievement level. - c) Exemplar items or tasks, including student responses, illustrate student performance within each of the achievement levels.
+b) Cut scores mark the minimum threshold score, the lower bound, for each achievement level.
+Performance within a given achievement level begins at the cut score for that level and ends just below the cut score for the successive achievement level.

+c) Exemplar items or tasks, including student responses, illustrate student performance within each of the achievement levels.
 They provide specific examples to help the public better understand what students in each achievement level know and can do.